GenericMappingTools/gmt/BUILDING.md

 For Windows users, you need to open a command prompt and run:

-**NOTE:** Commands below are valid only if you have GMT's dependency libaries installed via vcpkg following [this instructions](https://github.com/GenericMappingTools/gmt/wiki/Install-dependencies-on-Windows-via-vcpkg).
+**NOTE:** Commands below are valid only if you have GMT's dependency libraries installed via vcpkg following [this instructions](https://github.com/GenericMappingTools/gmt/wiki/Install-dependencies-on-Windows-via-vcpkg).

 ```